Documentation

 def Q {a✝ : History} {a✝¹ : Sequent} {tab : Tableau a✝ a✝¹} {r : PathIn tab} :

 Quasi-Tableau from Def 7.31.
+Here we "start the construction", then use Qchildren.
 No names for the nodes as we use an inductive type, so we just write X for Δₓ

 Equations